 What do my test results mean?

-Normal results are negative, which means you don't have HLA-B27 in your blood.
+A negative result mean you don't have HLA-B27 in your blood.
 A positive result means HLA-B27 was found in your blood.
-You may have a higher-than-average risk autoimmune diseases, such as ankylosing spondylitis and reactive arthritis.
+You may have a higher-than-average risk of certain autoimmune diseases, such as ankylosing spondylitis and reactive arthritis.
 If you